 If it still fails

-4. For high-stakes work, use retrieval (RAG) so the model has explicit sources; require source citation per claim.
+- Add retrieval (RAG) for high-stakes work so the model has explicit sources, and require a source citation per claim.
+A claim with no retrievable source becomes UNKNOWN.

 Prevention

-• Audit production outputs for invented specifics monthly.
+- Audit production outputs for invented specifics monthly (grep the filler list, sample 5 records).

-• For repeated workflows, build a verification step into the pipeline.
+- For repeated workflows, build the verification step into the pipeline as a separate call.

-• Treat “completeness” as a separate concern from “correctness” — sometimes incomplete output is the correct output.
+- Treat “completeness” as a separate concern from “correctness” — sometimes the incomplete output is the correct output.

 Tags: #Troubleshooting #Prompt #Prompt quality #Hallucination